crs8973/crs8973/README.md

-## This is the profile for Camille! 👋
+## Welcome to Camille's Profile! 👋

 ⚡ Fun fact: My favorite book genre is romantasy <3

 🌱 I’m currently learning how GitHub works :3

 <!--
 **crs8973/crs8973** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.